ccphillippi/pyonline/README.md

 0.0514
 ```

-But the value of this library is that you can estimate incrementally, one to `n` row(s) at a time.
+However, the value of this library is that you can estimate incrementally, one to `n` row(s) at a time.
 Let's show how to do the same process in the previous cell incrementally.
 This will further allow us to inspect our estimated coefficients at each step:
 ```python
 # Let's reset the state of the ridge regression
 ridge = RidgeRegression(span=250, precision=5.)